Sam-programs/expand.nvim/README.md

 # expand.nvim
-a plugin that allows u to quickly expand statements
+A plugin that allows u to quickly expand statements.
-# demo
+## demo
 ```c
 // | is the cursor
 // in c